-How do I Access a Prescription?
+How do I obtain a prescription?

 To qualify for medical aid in dying under California’s law, an individual must be: